quasarsincrisis/quasarsincrisis.github.io/locationandtravel.md

 We have compiled some useful [Edinburgh Tips](Edinburgh_tips) for you, including information about visiting Edinburgh, about going to Festival events, and about the local bus system.

+Here is a [map of the ROE site](assets/pdf/ROE-map.pdf), with some key locations marked.

 # Travel
 Edinburgh can be easily reached by plane or train.